trescollective/tresnil/README.md

     </header>

     <div class="hero">
-        <h2>Elevating Division III Athletics</h2>
+        <h2>Bridging the Gap Between D3 Athletes and Communities</h2>
-        <p>Connecting athletes, schools, and local businesses to create impactful partnerships.</p>
+        <p>A first-of-its-kind NIL agency focused on connecting Division III athletes, local businesses, and their communities.</p>
         <a href="#services" class="button">Learn More</a>
     </div>

     <section id="services" class="services">
         <h2>Our Services</h2>
-        <p>We specialize in connecting Division III athletes and schools with local businesses through sponsorship deals, event partnerships, and brand collaborations.
-Tres Collective helps athletes and communities thrive together.</p>
+        <p>We specialize in empowering Division III athletes by creating meaningful NIL opportunities through sponsorships, brand collaborations, and community-driven initiatives.
+Tres Collective helps D3 athletes and local businesses grow together, much like the microfinance model, by focusing on underrepresented markets with significant growth potential.</p>
     </section>

     <section id="about" class="about">
         <h2>About Us</h2>
-        <p>Tres Collective is dedicated to showcasing the stories of Division III athletes and creating meaningful opportunities for local businesses to support their growth.
-By focusing on authenticity and community-driven partnerships, we bring value to athletes and sponsors alike.</p>
+        <p>Division III athletics is an untapped growth market, offering unique opportunities for local businesses to connect with passionate, community-driven athletes.
+Tres Collective is dedicated to elevating D3 athletes by fostering authentic partnerships that benefit both the athletes and the businesses that support them.</p>
     </section>

     <section id="contact" class="contact">
         <h2>Contact Us</h2>
-        <p>Ready to partner with us or learn more?
-Reach out today!</p>
+        <p>Interested in learning more or starting a partnership?
+Reach out to us today!</p>
         <p>Email: <a href="mailto:info@trescollective.com">info@trescollective.com</a></p>
         <p>Phone: (555) 123-4567</p>
     </section>